ajeygore/ajeygore.github.com/about.md

 **Finally, I have strong opinions that I strive to hold as long as I am shown better ways, so I&#39;m always easiest to persuade with logic and always ready to learn, I always look for traits in people who come with problem &amp; solutions with it, always give me options to choose from and always tell their opinions on something before seeking mine.**

+To contact me, reaching through [twitter](https://twitter.com/ajeygore){:target="_blank"} works for now.

 ###### My Work Style

 I really enjoy working on complex strategic product problems involving software engineering, design, data science or scaling.
 I have a strong interest in software design, team building and how they work with org design.
 I believe that the way product evolves over a period of time, organisation should evolve as well.

 I have always followed John Ousterhaut and now he has a book around the same topic, please read [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201){:target="_blank"} by John Ousterhaut.